Daegonica/fick/README.md

 Active Development

 ## [query]
+- "tui"
+    - For those less command-line savvy there is a TUI option.
 - "filters needed"
     - Shows a list of possible patterns not within config.toml with digits removed to make for easier copy/paste
 - "show filters"